-Elders are almost common victims of financial abuse.
+As nursing home abuse lawyers in Boston, we know that elders are common victims of financial abuse.
 Often referred to as financial exploitation, it includes any illegal use of the elder’s property, money or other valuables.
-Access can be obtained using deception of the elder, coercion, undue influence or theft.
+Access can be obtained using deception of the elder, coercion, undue influence, or theft.
 It also applies to abuse of power or attorney, and the deprivation of money.
 Although family members most commonly commit financial abuse of elders, the staff members of the nursing home can also commit it.
 It is estimated that five million elderly citizens in the United States are victims of financial abuse each year, and many of these cases occur within nursing homes.

 Although people most often look for signs of physical and emotional abuse in nursing home patients, financial abuse is all too common as well.
 There are many examples of financial abuse by staff members of nursing homes.
 For instance, a staff member may steal personal property from a resident or steal a resident’s identity in order to withdraw money from the resident’s bank account.
 In addition, a staff member could pressure a resident into modifying personal documents, such as a will or deed.
 Another form of financial abuse occurs if there are false fees or charges made to the resident that carry a significant cost.